chasedeanda/angularjs-react-migration/README.md

-# Phase 3: Bringing in React
+# Phase 3.5: Bringing in (More) React

-The third phase introduces react into the project.
-We will create our first components and replace our Angular templates for routing.
-For now, we will replace our views and directives while keeping app logic in the Angular controllers.

-* react2angular - Converts React components to Angular components
+I called this phase 3.5 because it's a continuation of what we did in phase 3.
+Now that our views and directives are React components, let's convert our Angular controllers to React container components.

 * Better Imports - How to handle AngularJS dependency injection
-* Convert view to React
-* Convert directives to React
+* Convert controllers to React container components
+* Replace route templates with new container components